 Missouri DWI Law

 Being charged with a DWI is a scary thing.
-If you or your loved on finds themselves in this position, an experienced defense attorney at Twibell Pierson will dramatically help your chances to avoid jail time, lessen any possible fines, and maybe even get the information expunged, or erased, from a permanent record.
+If you or your loved one finds themselves in this position, a Twibell Pierson experienced defense attorney will dramatically help your chances to avoid jail time, lessen possible fines, and possibly get the information expunged, or erased, from a permanent record.

 What does DWI stand for?